openmensa/doc.openmensa.org/README.md

-# Doc | OpenMensa
+# OpenMensa Docs

 This repository contains the sources of the [OpenMensa documentation](http://doc.openmensa.org/) that covers all APIs and feed formats of [OpenMensa.org](http://openmensa.org/) and will be used to present and discuss early drafts of new versions.

-This resources about API and feed formats shall never be out of sync with what is implemented on openmensa.org so please report any bugs or inconsistencies!
+This resources about released API and feed formats shall never be out of sync with what is implemented on openmensa.org so please report any bugs or inconsistencies!

 And: please submit general feedback to us — feel free to comment on commits, open issues, open pull requests, etc.